It's easy to start your application today.

 Several McKelvey undergraduate degrees are ABET accredited.
 If you are pursuing an accredited program, you will see requirements for (1) Engineering Topics Units and (2) Mathematics and Basic Science Units.
 More information on ABET can be found at ABET.org.
 A current listing of Engineering Topics Units available at McKelvey can be found at the Undergraduate Student Services page.

 WUachieve displays only the number of units taken/enrolled.
 To run a list of these courses, navigate to the "Request an Audit" page and choose "Select a Different Program".
 Under division "EN" choose program "EN LIST: ABET".
 Enter the appropriate catalog year, and run.

 - Can a student request an exemption such as a course substitution?

 - It is expected you will complete your declared programs as outlined in WUachieve.
 We understand that in rare cases, exceptions may be necessary.
 WUachieve exceptions are communicated to the registrar staff through the appropriate department channels.
-If you have an exception request or a question about an exception, please reach out to your advisor.
+If you have an exception request or a question about an exception, please reach out to your adviser.

 Please discuss all WUachieve exception requests with your advisee prior to submitting.
 This ensures the exception (if approved) is appropriate for the student/circumstance.
-As an advisor on behalf of your advisee, please reach out to the appropriate department contact.
+As an adviser on behalf of your advisee, please reach out to the appropriate department contact.
 Exceptions to undergraduate departmental requirements must be approved by the Director of Undergraduate Studies.
 Exceptions to graduate program requirements must be approved by the appropriate Program Director.